howest-mct/2021-2022-projectone-Jinlei2000/readme.md

 The smart trash can is intended for city staff/businesses who can efficiently empty their trash cans because they can see which trash cans are full.

-**Feed the can, man.
-Keep track of your consumed waste with Smart Garbage.
-Green city, clean city, my dream city.
+**Green city, clean city, my dream city.
 Keep track of your consumed waste with Smart Garbage.**

 ### Sensors/Actuators